IVF Treatment Chicago Illinois & Milwaukee Wisconsin

 Ovary outlined in blue - area between red and blue lines is tissue at top of vagina

-The needle is passed through the top of the vagina to get to the follicles and remove eggs
+The needle is passed through the top of the vagina to get to the follicles and eggs.

 The needle is the white line (along the white dots) on the right